top of page

 • Oct 17, 2024

-Libraries are the heart of communities, providing access to books, knowledge, and resources for all.
-However, the lifeblood of many libraries is their partnership with Friends of the Library organizations.
-One of the primary ways these groups support libraries is by expanding collections—ensuring that patrons have access to a wide variety of books, media, and educational materials that reflect the interests and needs of the community.
-In this blog, we will explore how Friends of the Library help enrich library collections and play a crucial role in offering diverse and extensive resources to patrons.
+Libraries sit at the heart of our communities, offering access to a wide variety of books, knowledge, and resources for all.
+Much of that vitality comes from their loyal partnerships with organizations like the Friends of the Library.
+One of the primary ways, these groups support libraries is by expanding collections, funding the curation of books, media, and educational materials that reflect the interests and needs of the county.
+In this blog, we will explore how Friends of the library are the foundation that keep our libraries in shape.

 Fundraising for New Collections